ngessert/isic2019/README.md

 Arxiv paper: https://arxiv.org/abs/1910.03910

+Please cite our MethodsX article if you make use of our work: https://doi.org/10.1016/j.mex.2020.100864

 ### Usage

 Here, we explain the basic usage of our code.
 Note that we used additional datasets that need to be prepared in a similar way.
 Most of it is based on our [last year's approach](https://github.com/ngessert/isic2018).